Medically reviewed by Drugs.com. Last updated on Apr 25, 2020.

 PenicillAMINE: Polyvalent Cation Containing Products may decrease the serum concentration of PenicillAMINE.
 Management: Separate the administration of penicillamine and oral polyvalent cation containing products by at least 1 hour.
 Consider therapy modification

 Quinolones: Zinc Salts may decrease the serum concentration of Quinolones.
-Management: Give oral quinolones at least several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome-, 3 h for gemi-, and 2 h for levo-, nor-, pe- or ofloxacin or nalidixic acid) oral zinc salts.
+Management: Give oral quinolones at several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome-, 3 h for gemi-, and 2 h for enox-, levo-, nor-, pe- or ofloxacin or nalidixic acid) oral zinc salts.
 Exceptions: LevoFLOXacin (Oral Inhalation).
 Consider therapy modification

 Raltegravir: Polyvalent Cation Containing Products may decrease the serum concentration of Raltegravir.
 Management: Administer raltegravir 2 hours before or 6 hours after administration of the polyvalent cations.
 Dose separation may not adequately minimize the significance of this interaction.
 Consider therapy modification

 Tetracyclines: Zinc Salts may decrease the absorption of Tetracyclines.
 Only a concern when both products are administered orally.
 Management: Consider doxycycline as a noninteracting tetracycline derivative.
 Separate dose administration of oral tetracycline derivative and oral zinc salts by at least 2 hours to minimize interaction.
-Exceptions: Doxycycline; Eravacycline.
+Exceptions: Doxycycline; Eravacycline; Tigecycline.
 Consider therapy modification

 Trientine: Polyvalent Cation Containing Products may decrease the serum concentration of Trientine.
 Management: Avoid concomitant administration of trientine and oral products that contain polyvalent cations.
 If oral iron supplements are required, separate the administration by 2 hours.
 If other oral polyvalent cations are needed, separate administration by 1 hour.
 Consider therapy modification